Mildred Constantine: Biography

-She organized solo exhibitions for graphic and product designers including Alvin Lustig, Bruno Munari, Massimo Vignelli and Tadanori Yokoo that were described by The New York Times as "career-defining."
+She organized solo exhibitions for graphic and product designers including Alvin Lustig, Bruno Munari, Massimo Vignelli and Tadanori Yokoo that were described by The New York Times as "career-defining".
 Her broader-themed exhibitions in the applied and decorative arts included Olivetti: Design in Industry in 1952, Signs in the Street in 1954, and the 1962 exhibit of Lettering by Hand.

 Constantine organized the 1968 exhibition titled Word and Image, which was the first exhibition to focus on the posters in the museum's collection from the 20th century, and whose catalog is considered a major element documenting the history of the poster.
 In his January 1968 review of the exhibit, art critic John Canaday of The New York Times wrote:

 "the Museum of Modern Art's new exhibition of posters, which opened yesterday under the title Word and Image, is so handsome that for a minute you wonder why billboards are disfigurements," noting that the museum had held 35 prior poster exhibitions but that this was its most comprehensive and that while most posters look dated after a few years, the items Constantine selected from the museum's collection of 2,000 posters "are as forceful as when they were issued."

-Critic Hilton Kramer's review in The Times, described the exhibit as consisting of 300 posters from the period from 1879 to 1967, chosen by Constantine based on their "esthetic merit," though Kramer felt that the exhibit could not explain the late-1960s poster fad whose psychedelic designs he believed were no match for the graphic masterpieces of earlier days.
+Critic Hilton Kramer's review in The Times, described the exhibit as consisting of 300 posters from the period from 1879 to 1967, chosen by Constantine based on their "esthetic merit", though Kramer felt that the exhibit could not explain the late-1960s poster fad whose psychedelic designs he believed were no match for the graphic masterpieces of earlier days.

-Constantine died at age 95 on December 10, 2008 of heart failure in her home in Nyack, New York.
+Constantine died at age 95 on December 10, 2008, of heart failure in her home in Nyack, New York.

 Textiles

 Constantine also curated and wrote about textiles.
-Along with Jack Lenor Larsen, Constantine curated wall hangings that toured 11 cities from 1968-1969 and wrote Beyond Craft: The Art Fabric in 1973.
+Along with Jack Lenor Larsen, Constantine curated wall hangings that toured 11 cities from 1968 to 1969 and wrote Beyond Craft: The Art Fabric in 1973.

-In 1972, Mildred Constantine reproduced Alice Adams’s 1966 Construction in her book Beyond Craft.
+In 1972, Mildred Constantine reproduced Alice Adams's 1966 Construction in her book Beyond Craft.
 She wrote the book in conjunction with Jack Lenor Larsen which was the first in-depth look of the emergent fiber art movement.
-This text spoke about how fiber art evolved, defined its aesthetic intentions, and defended work made of fiber as “fine art."
+This text spoke about how fiber art evolved, defined its aesthetic intentions, and defended work made of fiber as "fine art".